Michael Ogungbaro

-Michael Ogungbaro (born 10 July 1996) is a Nigerian footballer who plays as a defensive midfielder for Finnish club KTP.
+Michael Ogungbaro (born 10 July 1996) is a Nigerian footballer who plays as a defensive midfielder for Finnish club FF Jaro in Ykkösliiga.

 Career

 He moved to Norway and FK Jerv from Midtjylland ahead of the 2016 season.
 Bought by IK Start in 2018, he was immediately loaned out to Åsane in the entire 2018 season and Jerv in the first half of 2019.

 In the 2019 Start released him, only to see him being picked up by Slovene club NK Bravo.
 He made his Slovenian Prva Liga debut in September 2019 against NK Rudar Velenje.

+After playing for Finnish club Kotkan Työväen Palloilijat (KTP) for four seasons, Ogungbaro signed with FF Jaro in Finnish second-tier Ykkösliiga on 4 April 2024.